Barbara Weitz, Hal Daub's regents opponent, declines to debate, calls forum divisive

 Simon said the format is a way to help voters make their decisions on Election Day.
 “We’re trying to do as many as we can,” Simon said.
 “Our goal is voter education.”

 She said the league videos debates at the KPAO public access cable TV studio in Omaha.
-They typically run later at 7:30 p.m.
-Tuesdays on Cox-Channel 22 and CenturyLink-Channel 89.
-Once a debate airs, it's placed on the league's GOVoteOmaha channel on Youtube for viewing anytime.
+They typically are broadcast at 7:30 p.m.
+Tuesdays on Cox Channel 22 and CenturyLink Channel 89.
+Once a debate airs, it’s placed on the league’s GOVoteOmaha channel on YouTube for viewing anytime.

 Sign up for World-Herald news alerts